-- 1) The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
-All flat entrance doors are FD30s door sets, including those in 1-hour rated walls. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
-Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 3) Generally, the means of escape is protected from flats with the use of FD30s door sets. - 4) There are no communal doors other than the final exit doors which are fitted with automatic closing devices.
-These are checked on a regular basis by Caretaking Teams as part of their checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 5) All service cupboards to communal landings are lockable.
-Keys are held centrally, and keys have been issued to residents as these service cupboards contain resident's meters.
-The electrical service cupboard doors are not fire rated and should be upgraded to FD30s door sets in any future planned block refurbishment. - 6) A variety of methods / materials have been used to achieve firestopping including fire rated batt materials. - 7) The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team.
+- The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
+All flat entrance doors are 30-minute notional doors, including those in 1hour rated walls. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
+Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 3) Generally, the means of escape is protected from flats with the use of certified FD30s composite, notional and nominal timber doors.
+These notional and nominal doors should be upgraded to certified FD30s when any future upgrades of the building take place.